oasdflkjo/dotfiles_plus_plus/window_tagger/README.md

    - If the window has a default zone: positions it there
    - If no default zone: leaves it where it is
    - Applies any saved offsets

+3. Auto resize process
+   - runs on background
+   - monitors all windows
+   - if window has tag and default zone, resize it to the default zone during window creation
+   - if window has tag and no default zone
+   TODO: (Win+C) should prolly be part of this auto resize process cos it is essentially manual trigger for auto resize

 ## Files